 Benefits of Stinging Nettle: A Healthy Scalp and Beautiful Hair

 Although Stinging Nettle may seem like a plant you wouldn’t want to touch, it is easy to respectfully harvest and process.
-It is a staple plant to . . . → Read More: How to Make Stinging Nettle Shampoo
+It is a staple plant to have on hand . . . → Read More: How to Make Stinging Nettle Shampoo

 Book Review by Hannah